By News Team

 |Sebastian Vettel||4||2010, 2011, 2012, 2013|

 As mentioned, Hamilton, on six world titles, is just one championship away from equalling Schumacher’s all-time record of seven world titles, set in 2004.
-With two Grand Prix wins to his name so far this season, and currently sitting top of the leaderboard, it could well be Hamilton’s year.
+With a number of Grand Prix wins to his name so far this season, and currently sitting top of the leaderboard, it could well be Hamilton’s year.

 |Fernando Alonso||2001, 2003-2018||311|